Return to Home Return to Overview Strategy Guide

 Overview

-Managing Ura’s mechanics requires lots of breakbar damage, cleave damage, mobility and support in the form of Condition cleanse and Stability.
+Managing the fight’s mechanics requires lots of breakbar damage, cleave damage, mobility, and support in the form of Condition cleanse and

 Bloodstone Juggling

-One of the defining characteristics of Ura CM are the mechanics revolving around Bloodstone shards.
-These are interactable objects that can be picked up by players, and are of fundamental importance for clearing the encounter, as they allow players to negate mechanics and damage enemies that they normally wouldn’t be able to.
+One of the defining characteristics of Godscream Ura is Bloodstone Shards and their associated mechanics.
+Bloodstone Shards are interactable objects that can be picked up by players, and are of fundamental importance for clearing the encounter; they allow players to negate mechanics and make vulnerable enemies that otherwise wouldn’t be.

-Two shards spawn at the beginning of the encounter, and a player using a shard generally cannot pick up a new one for a certain amount of time.
-This means that, in order to cover all mechanics, it is necessary to rotate the shards throughout the entire squad: getting the hang of this “juggling” and performing it smoothly is the key to clearing the encounter, and is also the main reason why voice communications are so highly recommended.
+Two shards spawn at the beginning of the encounter and a player using a shard generally cannot pick up a new one for a certain amount of time.
+In order to cover all mechanics, it is necessary to rotate the shards throughout the entire squad; getting the hang of this “juggling” and performing it smoothly is the key to clearing the encounter, it is also the main reason why voice communications are so highly recommended.

 More information on this mechanic can be found here.